• Skip to primary navigation

 When you are satisfied with the consistency of the guacamole, add the tomatoes in.

 Find a great bowl to display all the pretty vegetables and chips in.
-Bonus points if its themed.
+Bonus points if its a themed football bowl.

 Enjoy!